decor decor

 big image

-terms of the Unrecognized Needs,
+in terms of the Unrecognized

-Problems And Motivations of their
+Needs, Problems and Motivations of their

 • process 3: DISCUSS AND DECIDE Since customers now ""Know that you know what they know" ... will gladly allow you to participate in their decision.